pdz1804/MLDL/_posts/2024-11-04-13-noise_vs_outlier.md

+---
+layout: post
+title: 13.
+Noise and Outlier
+mathjax: true
+tags:
+- Basic Machine Learning
+categories: Basic_Machine_Learning
+description: Details information about the Noise and Outlier concept
+---

 ## Noise and Outliers in Data Analysis

 ### Definitions

-***Noise*** refers to any unwanted anomaly in the data that complicates the learning process and may make achieving zero error infeasible with a simple hypothesis class [@alpaydin2020].
+***Noise*** refers to any unwanted anomaly in the data that complicates the learning process and may make achieving zero error infeasible with a simple hypothesis class.
 Noise can arise in various
 forms:

 -   **Input Noise**: Imprecision in recording input attributes can cause